Ari Melber: Music and Culture

 Melber regularly uses hip hop lyrics to explain political or legal scenarios.
 A Vanity Fair article about MSNBC dubbed him the "secret fourth Beastie Boy", writing he is "shockingly smart and well read."

+SNL's Marcello Hernández played Melber in a "cold open" skit, portraying several anchors during "MSNBC Special Coverage."

 Apple Music launched a music show hosted by Melber, Nevuary Radio, in 2019.

 In 2022, Melber did a special report on the song "God Did" by Jay-Z and DJ Khaled, with "acutely detailed dissection" of his verse, and Jay Z then released audio of Melber's report as a new Jay-Z track, "Hov Did," on streaming music platforms.
+Melber wrote an essay for the 2024 Jay Z book, "Book of HOV."

-Meek Mill references The Beat in his music video "Mandela Freestyle."
+Meek Mill references The Beat in his music video "Mandela Freestyle," as does rapper Benny The Butcher in another song; Harlem rapper Dave East cites the show in the chorus of his song "Eyes Can See."

-Melber previously served as the host of The Point; a cohost of MSNBC's show The Cycle; and a substitute host for The Rachel Maddow Show.
 Melber was a correspondent for The Nation; and he has been published in The Atlantic, Reuters and Politico and several books; he wrote a report about Organizing for America.

 Personal life

-Melber attended Garfield High School in Seattle, WA.
-Melber lives in Carroll Gardens, Brooklyn.
-He is divorced from Drew Grant since 2017, a pop culture reporter at The New York Observer.
-He is a member of the New York State Bar Association.
+Melber lives in Prospect Heights, Brooklyn.
+He has been divorced from Drew Grant, the managing editor of Passionfruit, since 2017.
+He is a member of the New York Bar.